erics273/bootstrap_4_guide/README.md

 **Base padding utility classes and sides**

-> These must be combmined with a size
+> These must be combined with a size

 - `p`  - Padding for all 4 sides of an element
 - `pt` - Padding for the top of an element